yangtianchangxiao/academic/content/authors/admin/_index.md

 - Visitors
 ---

-- Xiao Cao is a PhD student at the University of Hong Kong, majoring in Robotics.
-His research interests include robotics, reinforcement learning, multi-agent reinforcement learning, and large language models (LLMs).
-His aim is to combine these technologies to create an Iron Man-like system.
+Xiao Cao is a student in University of Electronic Science and Technology of China.
+Major in Mechanical Design, Nanufacture and Automation.
+He achieved a GPA of 3.81/4.
+During the period of undergraduate, he have participated in several robot competitions.
+His research interests include artificial intellignece and non-linear control.
+He has the ability to build neural networks and have practiced ART neural network and RBF in the model of predicting filter lifetime.
+Apart from that, he also took knowledge of fuzzy PID and optimized it using PSO and GA when being research assistant in realibility lab.
+Also, he has worked on design of chip and applied for two patents.